 What Is The Difference Between Traditional And Hydrophobic Down?

-Hydrophobic down is a more modern style of down that handles wet weather better.
+Hydrophobic down is a more modern style that handles wet weather better.
 It is designed to repel moisture.
-On the other hand, traditional down has always had a slight issue when it comes to getting it wet.
-This is the primary difference between the two, as well as the fact that hydrophobic down also dries faster.
+This is the primary difference between the two, and that hydrophobic down also dries faster.
+On the other hand, traditional down has always had a slight issue with getting it wet.

 How To Clean A Down Jacket?

-Generally speaking, most down jackets are made with an outer material that is waterproof, such as hard and soft shell, but you need to check each jacket you are thinking about buying first.
+Generally speaking, most down jackets are made with a waterproof outer material, such as hard and soft shell, but you need to check each coat you are considering buying.
 The fact a down jacket is ‘down’ does not mean it is automatically waterproof.

 What Is Down Quality?

 When you purchase a quilt for your bed, you check out the quality of the down if you are going for a down quilt, and the same can be said for a down jacket.
 There will be a rating, and you need to check that this suits your needs and isn’t too thick or too thin.

 There is a sliding scale starting at around 400 and going up to 1100.
 The higher the number, the better the quality, and the warmer the down parka.
 The higher the down quality, the thicker the jacket overall, and the warmer it will be.